I still dream about this rendition of chicken paprikash. I love visiting markets when I…

 When I travel, I always try to find some great little-known gems.
 Museums are always a favorite of mine and below are a few of the really good ones from off-the-beaten-path.
 If you have a favorite museum that you never see splashed all over the internet, please share it in the comments.

 I’ve been to Paris now four times and have never been to the Louvre.
-The sheer magnitude of it always intimidates me and being in Paris, an overwhelming large city, I crave the intimate.
+The sheer magnitude of it always intimidates me and being in Paris, an overwhelmingly large city, I crave the intimate.
 My favorite museum is the L’Orangerie.
-It hits all my museum marks: it’s approachable, I can see everything in two hours (my limited art viewing attention span) and it represents the city itself with artists who lived and painted there: Cézanne, Renoir, Picasso, and Modigliani.
+It hits all my museum marks: it’s approachable, I can see everything in two hours (my limited art-viewing attention span) and it represents the city itself with artists who lived and painted there: Cézanne, Renoir, Picasso, and Modigliani.

 As an American, I have heard hundreds of stories of immigrants coming to the USA for a better life.
-This museum in Bremerhaven, Germany tells the other and equally poignant story…that of people leaving their country for the New World.
-When you buy your ticket you are given a card about a real life emigrant and essentially become that person as you follow in their footsteps and learn their story about who they were, when they left, what their journey was and where they ultimately arrived.
+This museum in Bremerhaven, Germany tells the other and equally poignant story… of people leaving their country for the New World.
+When you buy your ticket you are given a card about a real-life emigrant and essentially become that person as you follow in their footsteps and learn their story about who they were, when they left, what their journey was, and where they ultimately arrived.
 I followed a woman who had nothing left when she lost her husband and then her farm.
-Once through the processing room at “Ellis Island” you’re treated to the heartwarming pictures of the present day decedents of the brave person who wanted a better life.
+Once through the processing room at “Ellis Island,” you’re treated to the heartwarming pictures of the present-day decedents of the brave person who wanted a better life.

 What’s your favorite museum that is not very well known?
 Share your experience in the comments section.